History of the Republic of Singapore: Independent defence force

 Singapore consulted international experts from West Germany and Israel to train their armed forces and equip them.
-As a small country surrounded by larger neighbours, Singapore allocated a large portion of its budget, around 19%, to defence and this still continues today, having the fourth largest per capita military expenditure in the world, after Israel, the United States and Kuwait.
+As a small country surrounded by larger neighbours, Singapore allocated a large portion of its budget, around 19%, to defence and this still continues today, having the fourth-largest per capita military expenditure in the world, after Israel, the United States and Kuwait.

 Singapore was especially interested in Israel's model of national service, a factor in its decisive victory in the Six-Day War over its Arab neighbours in 1967.
-This led to the implementation of Singapore's own national service programmed starting in 1967.
+This led to the implementation of Singapore's own national service programme starting in 1967.
 All eighteen-year-old males would be required to participate in national service and train full-time for two and a half years, and then required to repeatedly come back each year to maintain their skills in order to carry out an effective mobilisation at any time.

-This policy meant that Singapore could quickly mobilize enough defence forces to deter any invasion, especially against Indonesia during the Confrontation, when the British withdrew in September 1971.
+This policy meant that Singapore could quickly mobilise enough defence forces to deter any invasion, especially against Indonesia during the Confrontation, when the British withdrew in September 1971.
 Females were left out of national service—the explanation being that, during a time of war, they would be required to support the economy while the men were fighting.
-This policy is sometimes questioned as being sexist and has been discussed in the mass media a number of times together with the length of training involved.
-The creation of the national service policy is thought to aid the strengthening of national and racial ties since there is a sense of unity when training as a youth with peers of other races.
+This policy is sometimes questioned as being sexist and has been discussed in the mass media a number of times along with the length of training involved.
+The creation of the national service policy is thought to aid the strengthening of national and racial ties, since there is a sense of unity when training as a youth with peers of other races.